mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 >
 > Chou said, “When I was in Ch’ing Chou I made a cloth shirt.
 It weighed seven pounds.”

-Chao Chou was one of the most famous Zen Masters in China.
+Chao Chou (Zhaozhou Congshen, in Japanese Jōshū Jūshin, 778–897) was one of the most famous Zen Masters in China.
 Dogen Zenji really admired and respected this Zen master.
 He was a monk when he was sixty, and he attained enlightenment at the age of eighty.
 And he died at age 120. *[They laugh.]* Very amazing.
 I wish I could live to 120, but...
 Very amazing.
 For forty years, anyway, he taught Zen Buddhism in China.
 He is a really famous Zen Master in China.
 Lots of stories in koans, the *Blue Cliff Record*, and also Dogen Zenji mentions him in *Shobogenzo* very often.

 This koan is also pretty famous.